FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 ![][Figure001]{:class="center-img"}

-The UI enable simple and intuitive operation of the sharpening process.
+The UI enable simple and intuitive operation of the edge enhancement process.
 The panel allows the user to interact with the image while adjusting its parameters as it was any other native *Panel* of *Photoshop*.
 Namely you can zoom in, zoom out, do panning, change opacity or visibility while interacting with the panel.